Semi-supervised learning for continuous emotional intensity controllable speech synthesis with disentangled representations: Experiments and Results

 \subsection{Model Performance}

-To evaluate the emotion intensity recognition of the proposed model, a preference test was conducted.
-We used a crowd-sourced platform (Amazon Mechanical Turk) for the listening test, and 11 sentences were randomly sampled for each emotion.
-A total of 220 people participated in the experiment.
+We conducted a preference test using Amazon Mechanical Turk to assess emotion intensity recognition.
+11 sentences were randomly sampled per emotion, and 220 participants were involved.
 First, the raters listen to the same speaker and speech uttered with a neutral emotion, and speech uttered with a specific emotion as a reference.
 Then, two sentences uttered with different intensities are given, and among the two sentences, raters should select the one with the stronger emotion.
 A specific emotion is one of four emotions like happy, sad, angry, or surprise, and 4 intensity types were tested.
 There are 4 types such as (0.0 vs 0.25), (0.25 vs 0.5), (0.5 vs 0.75), and (0.75 vs 1.0).
 For speech quality evaluation, mean opinion score (MOS) \cite{19_streijl2016mean} was measured through a questionnaire to verify the speech naturalness.
 For categorical emotional speech, mel cepstral distortion (MCD) \cite{18_kubichek1993mel} and F0 root mean square error (F0 RMSE) were computed for quantitative evaluation.
 Conventional method \cite{11_um2020emotional} controls emotion intensity through non-linear interpolation based on GST \cite{4_wang2018style}.
 As shown in Table \ref{tbl:result}, the proposed method outperforms the conventional model \cite{11_um2020emotional} in all metrics.
 Specifically, Table \ref{tbl:result}(i) shows that our proposed method achieves the best accuracy for all intensity types.
 This indicates that the proposed model can synthesize speech well according to the given intensity scale.
-In addition, in the case of speech quality evaluation, the proposed method showed better performance than the conventional model \cite{11_um2020emotional} in all emotions as shown in Table \ref{tbl:result}(ii).
+In addition, for speech quality evaluation, the proposed method showed better performance than the conventional model \cite{11_um2020emotional} in all emotions as shown in Table \ref{tbl:result}(ii).